An Insignificant Man (2016) – A Thothful Movie Review

 While An Insignificant Man is shot like a documentary, I’m thinking – it is incredibly edited to play out like an intense, gripping feature film.
 If you think this is some dry, wearisome political documentary, I’m thinking – you’ll be surprised to find quite a few laughs, eye-openers and a lot of food for thought instead.

 The lack of narration, the unguarded candidness, and unscripted incidences captured skillfully, make for a unique and raw experience.
 As the film constantly left me gaping in wonder like – “how the hell did they get this?” or “how did they manage to be around when this happened?”, I’m thinking I couldn’t help but wonder if the movie makers actually borrowed Harry’s Invisibility Cloak.
 How did they really get it?
-Apparently – the hubbub of the party contesting elections back then and the ample chaos of uncertain victory, meant the movie-makers and their cameras were fortunately oft forgotten.
+Apparently – there was the hubbub of the party contesting elections back then and the ample chaos of uncertain victory.
+This meant the movie-makers and their cameras were fortunately oft forgotten, leaving them to capture history in its candid glory.

-I’m thinking – what makes ‘An Insignificant Man’ more than a documentary or a film, is its intelligent selection of footage in the final cut.
+I’m thinking – what makes ‘An Insignificant Man’ more than a documentary or a film, is its intelligent selection of footage and sequencing.
 Like a character-building capture of Kejriwal’s mother asking him to come home by 11pm.
 A behind the scenes capture of the voting and post-voting process.
 A metaphorical shot of Kejriwal in his promotional roadshow, fatefully crossing former Chief Minister Sheila Dikshit in her roadshow, as though foreshadowing the change that was to exchange.

 Imagine somebody told you to look at a photo-album and piece together a story from observation alone.
 An Insignificant Man does that with real footage – selected in a seemingly unbiased manner and sequenced to mime a coherent story.
 And so for me – this strangely felt a bit like time travel, I’m thinking.